JonasOttoGH/MelbourneHousePrices/README.md

 - What is the most common type of house sold in Melbourne?

 Prepare:
-Dataset was downloaded from Kaggle.com
+- Dataset was downloaded from Kaggle.com
+- Dataset was also somewhat prepared using Microsoft Excel

-Process:  Please refer to script provided for more detail on how it was processed in Microsoft SQL Server Tools used to process data:
+Process:  Please refer to script provided for more detail on how it was processed in Microsoft SQL Server

+Tools used to process data:
 - Microsoft Excel
 - Microsoft SQL server